 Best App for Automated Investing and Savings.

 Acorns is one of the best investment apps for rounding up your spare change to the next dollar.
-They function as part Robo-advisor that can invest your money for you while still doubling as a savings tool for your extra income.
+They function as part Robo-advisor that can invest your money for you while still doubling as a savings account tool for your extra income.

-Acorns is also very easy to use – you don’t need any investment experience.
+Acorns is an intuitive and easy-to-use money-making app.
 Within five minutes, you can set up your account and need to provide details like your age as well as risk tolerance.

 Here’s how it works.
 Acorns rounds up purchases on your linked credit card or debit card to the nearest dollar and transfer the remaining change to your Acorns account.